Phytophthora Stream Monitoring

 Please visit our Volunteer Stream Monitoring Program page or contact us for more information.

-2020 Project – This year we are excited to announce we will be sampling on the east side of the Cascades!
-Click here for more information.
+2021 Project – This year we were excited to announce we would be sampling on the east side of the Cascades!

 More Information

-Click on the pictures below for PDF versions of presentations or posters summarizing the methods and results of the Volunteer Stream Monitoring Program and the efforts of the Washington Department of Natural Resources.
+Click on the captions below for PDF versions of presentations or posters summarizing the methods and results of the Volunteer Stream Monitoring Program and the efforts of the Washington Department of Natural Resources.

 You can also learn more about Sudden Oak Death, best management practices, and our Phytophthora research by visiting the Education Program and Research sections of our website.